Asterics2020-Obelics/School2017/README.md

 When the hands-on session starts, submit the following job to Cartesius:

     cd School2017/gpu_programming
-    sbatch job.jupyter.gpu
+    git pull # We made some changes to the job script recently! sbatch job.jupyter.gpu

 Open a new terminal and do the following: